-The Museum of Modern Art (MMK), called "piece of cake" by the people of Frankfurt because of its triangular shape, is the youngest museum in Frankfurt.
+The Museum of Modern Art (MMK), called "Tortenstück" by the people of Frankfurt because of its triangular shape, is Frankfurt's newest museum.
 It was opened in June 1991.

-The Viennese architect Hans Hollein has succeeded in structuring the building on the triangular site so intelligently that a walk through the museum becomes a special experience.
+The Viennese architect Hans Hollein succeeded in structuring the building on the triangular site in such an intelligent way that a walk through the museum becomes a special experience.

-The sequence of connections, transitions and views between the exhibition spaces, the relationship of the individual spaces to each other, as well as the optimal lighting are already extraordinary.
+The sequence of connections, transitions and vistas between the exhibition rooms, the relationship of the individual rooms to each other, as well as the optimal lighting are already extraordinary.

-The spatial experience of around forty rooms, all individually designed, has been proven to inspire the audience.
+The spatial experience of the forty or so rooms, all of which are individually designed, is proven to delight the public.

-The MMK is not only a special architectural feature, however, but the exhibits are also impressive.
+However, the MMK is not only special architecturally, but the exhibits are also something to be proud of.

-The focus of the permanent collection is on Pop Art, but elements of object art, conceptualism and spatial installations are also shown.
+The focus of the permanent collection is on Pop Art, but elements of Object Art, Conceptualism and spatial installations are also on display.

-Apart from the main house there are two more branches.
+In addition to the main building, there are two other dependencies.
 The MMK2 in the TaunusTurm is the newest location.
-Here, the most recent works from the collection and new productions are shown alternately.
-The MMK 3 is an exhibition room in the customs office, diagonally opposite the main building.
+Here, the most recent works from the collection as well as new productions are shown in rotation.
+MMK 3 is an exhibition space in the Zollamt, diagonally opposite the main building.
 New positions in contemporary art, collaborations and events are presented here.

 Museum of Modern Art (MMK1)

 Thu.-.Sun.
 10 a.m. to 6 p.m., Wed.
 10 a.m. to 8 p.m.